gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 - Zhou Zongyi

 For a partial list of mpv agreements, refer to the github issue and https://gist.github.com/phiresky/d8127643f352899fa595ae8f81e16c21 (none of them is complete).

-MPlayer developers who have replied, but have not given a final answer, and want to think about it:
-- joyping (ao_alsa author, although relicensing it might fail due to other missing replies)

 In progress:
 - Gwenole Beauchesne (needs to go through corporate to get permission, or we will make vo_vaapi LGPL only, and replace the vaapi code involved with vo_opengl)